Belax8/codewars-kata-list/README.md

 [![Belax Codewars](https://www.codewars.com/users/Belax8/badges/large)](https://www.codewars.com/users/Belax8)

+[Codewars](http://www.codewars.com/r/J4C9eA) is a website with coding challenges, called katas, that allow you to focus on improving your coding skills and technique.
+Each kata on the site is set to a Kyu/Dan rank(8 Kyu being a Beginner level and 8 Dan being a Master level), based on its subject area and difficulty.
+You can find out more about Codewars [here](https://www.codewars.com/about).

-Here are some [codewars](https://www.codewars.com/r/J4C9eA) katas that I have created.
+Here are some [Codewars](https://www.codewars.com/r/J4C9eA) katas that I have created.

 ## Katas
  * [Write Number in Expanded Form](https://www.codewars.com/kata/write-number-in-expanded-form) (6 KYU)